wzh99/IRL/README.md

 ### Dead Code Elimination

 Mark-sweep algorithm to find instructions that define unused variables.
-Can be used as a subroutine for other optimizations.
+Can serve as a subroutine for other optimizations.
 It is implemented as a method of [`lang::func::Func`](src/lang/ssa.rs).

+### Copy Propagation

+Replace later uses of copied values with their original ones.
+Serve as a subroutine for other optimizations.

 Other optimizations will be added to this project successively.